Recursyve/ngx-form-generator/README.md

 }
 ```

-The next step is load TestDto in your module
+The next step is load TestForm in your module

 ```typescript
 @Module({